boundary/pulse-api-cli/README.md

 Boundary API Shell
 ==================

-Shell scripts for using the Boundary Enterprise and Premimums APIs.
+Shell scripts for using the Boundary Enterprise and Premium APIs.

 Prerequisites
 -------------